che-incubator/chectl/README.md

                                                milliseconds)

   -p, --platform=platform                      Type of Kubernetes platform.
 Valid values are "minikube", "minishift",
-                                               "k8s", "openshift", "microk8s".
+                                               "k8s (for kubernetes)", "openshift", "crc (for CodeReady Containers)", "microk8s".

   -s, --tls                                    Enable TLS encryption.
-                                               Note that for kubernetes `che-tls` with TLS certificate must be created in the configured namespace.
+                                               Note that for kubernetes 'che-tls' with TLS certificate must be created in the configured namespace.
                                                For OpenShift, router will use default cluster certificates.

-  --self-signed-cert                           Authorize usage of self signed certificates for encryption.
-                                               Note that `self-signed-cert` secret with CA certificate must be created in the configured namespace.

   -t, --templates=templates                    [default: templates] Path to the templates folder